-In 2021, the Board held 11 minuted meetings, where 9 meetings had all members present, and two had all but one member not attending.
-The minutes were taken by the Group CFO, acting as secretary to the Board.
-At every Board meeting a business and financial update was given by the CEO.
+The Board held 10 minuted meetings in 2022, where 8 meetings had all members present.
+The minutes were taken by the Group CFO, as secretary to the Board.
+At every board meeting a business and financial update was given by the CEO.

 The Codes are complied with.
 The Board of Directors constantly assesses the Company’s need for necessary internal control systems for risk management covering the size and complexity of the Company’s business.